Constantin Ion Parhon: Politics

 Parhon was a member of the Romanian Academy and other scientific societies.
 He was awarded the title of Hero of Socialist Labor and received the State Prize.
 He liked to be referred to as a "citizen-scientist".

+Death

 He resigned from political office in June 1952, dedicating the rest of his life to scientific research.
 He was buried in the round hall of The Monument of the Heroes for the Freedom of the People and of the Motherland, for Socialism in Bucharest's Carol Park.
 In the aftermath of the Romanian Revolution of December 1989, his remains were exhumed in 1991, and interred in another cemetery.

+Legacy

+He remained in public knowledge as Doctor Constantin I. Parhon, founder of the Romanian school of endocrinology, active full member and honorary president (1948–1969) of the Romanian Academy.
+Streets in Bârlad, Cornățelu, Mangalia, Mediaș, and Râmnicu Sărat are named in his honor, as is the Dr. C. I. Parhon Hospital in Iași.